-Auditor's Independence Declaration to the Directors of Roc Oil Company Pty Limited
+Auditor's Independence Declaration to the Directors of Roc Oil Company Pty Limited and its controlled entities

-As lead auditor for the audit of the financial report of Roc Oil Company Pty Limited for the financial year ended 31 December 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Roc Oil Company Pty Limited and its controlled entities for the financial year ended 31 December 2022, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b) no contraventions of any applicable code of professional conduct in relation to the audit; and - c) no non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.
+- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit. - b) no contraventions of any applicable code of professional conduct in relation to the audit; and - c) no non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.